oconnor-ryan/ryvm/README.md

 > Don't use this project in a production environment.

 ## TODO List
-- Add support for 16-bit IEEE 754 floating point calculations without depending on compiler extensions.
+- Fully implement the FPFX and FXFP instructions.
+- Add semantic checks in assembler to prevent using 8-bit or 16-bit register widths with floating point operations, since they currently only support 32-bit and 64-bit floating point numbers.
 - Add support for dynamic memory allocations.
 - Define a default calling convention for subroutines and syscalls.
-- Fix issues where the bytewidth of a register is sometimes not respected and the full 64-bit register is processed.
-- Fully implement the FPFX and FXFP instructions.
+- Add support for 16-bit IEEE 754 floating point calculations without depending on compiler extensions.
+- Find a 8-bit floating point standard (minifloat).
 - Allow two or more compiled RYVM bytecode files to be linked into one RYVM executable.
 - Allow programmers to configure a RYVM executable a "debug mode", where the VM can perform memory bounds-checking and print debug information when encountering an error that would normally